Vision Related Learning Issues

 What is a Functional Vision Problem?

 The set of visual skills that allows a person to gather and process visual information is what we call functional vision.
-Functional vision is how your eyes, brain and visual pathways accurately interpret information and helps you interact with your environment.
+Functional vision is how your eyes, brain and visual pathways accurately interpret information and help you interact with your environment.
 Functional visual skills include Eye Tracking, Eye Teaming and Eye Focusing, as well as Visual Information Processing.